shovon/raytracing-golang/README.md

 The program outputs portable pixmap format to the console/stdout, and so, the `>` symbol writes the output to a file.

 I have not run a benchmark, but I am certain that rendering a whole 1024 by 576 image takes around a half hour on my 2018 i7 MacBook pro.
-If you want something rendered quicker, change the `nx` and `ny` variables to something smaller than 1024 by 576.
+If you want something rendered quicker, change the `nx` and `ny` variables in `main()`, in `main.go` to something smaller than 1024 by 576 (perhaps 200 and 100, respectively).

 ## Known issues